PacoReinaCampo/MPSoC-DV/doc/acceleration/chapters/chapter3.md

 II.
 Training a Neural Network

-Training involves adjusting the weights and biases to minimize the error between the network’s predictions and the actual target values.
+Training involves adjusting the weights and biases to minimize the error between the network's predictions and the actual target values.
 This process typically includes the following steps:

 1. **Forward Propagation**: The input data is passed through the network layer by layer, with each neuron applying its weights, biases, and activation function to compute its output.
 This process continues until the output layer produces the final prediction.